wultra/powerauth-server/docs/SOAP-Service-Methods.md

     - ACTIVE
     - BLOCKED
     - REMOVED

+- `ActivationOtpValidation` - Represents mode of validation of additional OTP:
+    - NONE
+    - ON_KEYS_EXCHANGE
+    - ON_COMMIT

 - `SignatureType` - Represents the type of the signature, one of the following values:
     - POSSESSION